2022 Connecticut Secretary of the State election: Controversy

 During Matt Lesser's election bid for Secretary of the State in 2022, he faced backlash for attempting to change the order of balloting at the Democratic State Convention in the final hours.

-Lesser pushed to have his race listed at the top rather than the end, a strategic move driven by the belief that his chances of endorsement might diminish if several white male candidates were considered before him.
+Lesser pushed to have his race listed at the top rather than the bottom, a strategic move driven by the belief that his chances of endorsement might diminish if several white male candidates were considered before him.

-Notably, two leading contenders for the endorsement were women of color, and the eventual nominee was Stephanie Thomas, the current Secretary of State.
+Notably, two leading contenders for the endorsement were women of color, one of whom eventually became the nominee, Stephanie Thomas, the current Secretary of State.